Log-space reduction: Logspace reduction

-A language $L$ is logspace (many-one) reducible to another language $L'$, notated as $L \leq_{l} L'$, iff there exists an implicitly logspace computable function $f$ such that $x \in L \iff f(x) \in L'$.
+A language $L$ is logspace (many-one) reducible to another language $L'$, notated as $L \leq_{l} L'$, if there exists an implicitly logspace computable function $f$ such that $x \in L \iff f(x) \in L'$.
 This is a transitive relation, because logspace computability is closed under composition, as previously shown.

-A language $L$ is NL-complete iff it is NL, and any language in NL is logspace reducible to it.
+A language $L$ is NL-complete if it is both in NL and any language in NL is logspace reducible to it.

 Most naturally occurring polynomial-time reductions in complexity theory are logspace reductions.
 In particular, this is true for the standard proof showing that the SAT problem is NP-complete, and that the circuit value problem is P-complete.
-This is also often the case for showing that the True quantified Boolean formula problem is PSPACE-complete.
+This is also often the case for showing that the true quantified Boolean formula problem is PSPACE-complete.
 This is because the need for memory in such reduction constructions is for counting up to $p(n)$ for some polynomial $p$ in the input length $n$, and this can be done in logarithmic space.

 While logspace many-one reduction implies polynomial time many-one reduction, it is unknown whether this is an equivalence, or whether there are problems that are NP-complete under polynomial time reduction, but not under logspace reduction.
 Any solution to this problem would solve this problem: Are deterministic linear bounded automata equivalent to nondeterministic linear bounded automata?